stephenrichter/stephen-richter/src/posts/now.md

 # Now

-##### this is what I'm up to right now 👇
+##### this is what I'm up to right now (inspired by [NowNowNow](https://nownownow.com/about)) 👇

 👨🏻‍💻 A Senior Software Developer & Consultant at [BASE1](https://www.base1.com/).
-Working on native apps for large retailers around the world.
+Working on eCommerce apps for some of the largest brands in the world.

-🏃🏻‍♂️ Running, biking, and swimming whenever I can.
+🏃🏻‍♂️ Running, biking, and swimming whenever I have time.

 - 🚴🏻‍♂️ My first duathlon is August 6, 2023